VasilDimitroff/Design-Patterns-with-.NET/README.md

 3. Add "Content-Type" header to request with value "multipart/form-data"
 4. In Body select form-data.
 For "key" enter "imageFile" and for value select image from your PC
 5. Send request when the app is started

+If the request is correct, in the Output panel will be printed messages with the processes of uploading image.